VegaDeftwing/OpGuidesHugoSrc/content/posts/ai2.md

 So, okay, back the prior point:</br> I'm conflicted because for the first time computers are a tool which we lack total control over.

-I don't mean control in the sense that it may do so something unexpected and hurt someone,<a class="ptr">(1)</a> I mean in the sense of mathematical control and predictability.
+I don't mean control in the sense that it may do so something unexpected and hurt someone,<footnote>Not that it's not a concern at all.
+Obviously something like a self driving car has the ability to kill someone if it goes wrong.
+That's just not what I want to talk about here.</footnote> I mean in the sense of mathematical control and predictability.
 It bothers me the same way I'm bothered when my Amazon Alexa device, unprompted, informs me it has a new skill or a video game has an unskippable tutorial.
 It's a mixed feeling of powerlessness and annoyance that stems from a lack of control.

 For the Alexa or the game those lacking controls, I can attribute to either corporate greed or oversight, but for a large language model or image generating tool, the power of the tool comes from its unpredictability and ability to have a free mind capable of innovation - even if that mind is not sentient.